 G-Shock debuted a premium metal-covered version of its contemporary 2100 series in 2021, followed by an even more upscale full-metal variation in 2022.

-Casio’s G-Shock 2100 series all share octagonal-shaped bezels — are available in resin, translucent resin, metal-covered, and full-metal cases — and the nickname “CasiOak” because they resemble the famed Royal Oak.
+Casio’s G-Shock 2100 series all share octagonal-shaped bezels — are available in resin, translucent resin, metal-covered, and full-metal cases — and are nicknamed “CasiOak” because of a resemblance to the famed Royal Oak.
 The new 2022 G-Shock GMB2100D-1A Full Metal represents the first luxe metallic version of Casio’s bestselling 2100 series.
 The GMB2100 series starts at $550 and is available in three 44.4 mm stainless steel references — silver (GMB2100D), all-black IP (GMB2100BD), and rose gold IP (GMB2100GD).

 The Full-Metal GMB2100 received a number of upgrades over the Metal-Covered GM2100 (we reviewed the metal-covered GM2100 series in 2021).
-First, the case construction is more complex and robust and uses a screw-in caseback.
+First, the case construction is more complex and robust and uses a screw-in caseback and integrated bracelet.
 Second, the dial has a more complicated multi-layered design and features a luxurious embossed (raised) G-Shock logo compared to a printed (flat) logo on the Metal-Covered version.
-Third, the Full-Metal dial adds lume on all twelve-hour markers, not just the hour and minute hands, as seen on the Metal-Covered model, which is far more useful.
-Last, the new GMB2100 adds Bluetooth time syncing, via the Casio Watches app, and automatic solar-powered recharging.
+Third, the Full-Metal dial adds lume on all twelve-hour markers, not just the hour and minute hands, as seen on the Metal-Covered model, which greatly enhances legibility.
+Last, the new GMB2100 adds precision Bluetooth time syncing, via the Casio Watches app, and automatic solar-powered recharging.